digitaldyna/cf7-custom-validation-message/README.txt

 Donate link: http://digitaldyna.com
 Tags: cf7 custom validation message, contact form 7, contact form 7 validation, cf7 validation, Contact form 7 validation, custom validation, form validation, validation, custom validation message for cf7
 Requires at least: 3.0.1
-Tested up to: 5.6.2
+Tested up to: 5.7
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set your own custom validation message for each field for contact form 7.
-You will get new tab at each form for setting validation messages.
+Set your own custom validation message for each field in particualr contact form 7.
+You will get new tab at each form for setting up the custom validation messages for each required field.

 == Description ==

-Contact form 7 is widely used plugin now-a-days but it doesn't allow to set specifict validation message for each field.
-Not everyone is so technical that can code to set specifict message and create script for it.So this plugin can help to set specific message for each validation.
+Contact form 7 is widely used plugin now-a-days but it doesn't allow to set specific validation message for each field.
+Not everyone is so technical that can code to set specific message.This plugin can help to set specific custom validation message for each field.

-After activating plugin, a new tab will be displayed with the fields which are selected by admin and can set validation message to show for each tag.
+After activating plugin, a new tab will be displayed with the title "Custom Validation Messages" for each form where all the fields will be displayed.
+Admin can set here own validation message for each required field.

 Some of basic feature using this plugin: